WolBanking77: Wolof Banking Speech Intent Classification Dataset: Technical Appendices and Supplementary Material

 \subsection{Pretrained Sentence Encoder}

-\textbf{LASER3:} \citet{heffernan-etal-2022-bitext} propose an improvement of LASER by training the model on several languages with the aim of encoding them in the same representation space.
-The method used consists of training a teacher-student model by combining supervised and self-supervised approaches with the aim of training the model on low-resource languages.
-This allows to cover 50 African languages including Wolof.
-Teacher-student training is used in order to avoid training a new model from scratch each time we need to encode a new language.
-Some of the African languages come from the Masakhane project \footnote{\href{https://www.masakhane.io/}{https://www.masakhane.io/}} as well as the EMNLP’22 workshop.\footnote{\href{https://www.statmt.org/wmt22/large-scale-multilingual-translation-task.html}{https://www.statmt.org/wmt22/large-scale-multilingual-translation-task.html}} The authors made some changes to the LASER architecture such as replacing BPE with SPM (SentencePiece Model), which is an unsupervised text tokenizer and detokenizer that does not depend on language-specific pre or postprocessing, as well as adding an upsampling step for low-resource languages.
-The LASER sentence encoder trained on the public corpus OPUS \footnote{\href{https://opus.nlpl.eu/}{https://opus.nlpl.eu/}} is used as a teacher model and renamed by \textbf{LASER2}, then the student model is named \textbf{LASER3}.
-A student model is trained for each language covered in Masked Language Modeling mode, then a multilingual distillation approach is applied by optimizing the cosine loss between the embeddings generated by the teacher and the student.
+\textbf{LASER3:} \citet{heffernan-etal-2022-bitext} propose an improved version of LASER by training the model on multiple languages with the goal of encoding them within a shared representation space.
+Their method involves training a teacher-student model that combines supervised and self-supervised approaches with the aim of training the model on low-resource languages.
+This approach makes it possible to cover 50 African languages, including Wolof.
+Teacher-student training is employed to avoid training a new model from scratch each time a new language needs to be encoded.
+Some of the African languages originate from the Masakhane project \footnote{\href{https://www.masakhane.io/}{https://www.masakhane.io/}} as well as the EMNLP’22 workshop.\footnote{\href{https://www.statmt.org/wmt22/large-scale-multilingual-translation-task.html}{https://www.statmt.org/wmt22/large-scale-multilingual-translation-task.html}} The authors made some modifications to the LASER architecture such as replacing BPE with SPM (SentencePiece Model), an unsupervised text tokenizer and detokenizer that does not rely on language-specific pre or postprocessing, and adding an upsampling step for low-resource languages.
+The LASER sentence encoder trained on the public OPUS corpus \footnote{\href{https://opus.nlpl.eu/}{https://opus.nlpl.eu/}} is used as the teacher model and renamed by \textbf{LASER2}, while the student model is referred to as \textbf{LASER3}.
+A student model is trained for each language covered in Masked Language Modeling objective, after which a multilingual distillation approach is applied by optimizing the cosine loss between the embeddings generated by the teacher and the student.
 The student architecture has been replaced by a 12-layer transformer instead of a 6-layer BiLSTM of the original LASER.
-Concerning Wolof language, the model was trained on 21k bitexts which are pairs of texts in two different languages that are translations of each other and 94k sentences using training distillation in addition to Masked Language Modeling.
-The results of the experiments showed a clear improvement of LASER3 encoder on Wolof with a score of 6.03 xsim error rate (a margin-based similarity score by \citet{artetxe-schwenk-2019-margin}) compared to the original LASER encoder which produced a score of 70.65.
+For the Wolof language, the model was trained on 21k bitexts which are pairs of texts in two different languages that are translations of each other and 94k sentences using training distillation in addition to Masked Language Modeling.
+The experimental results show a clear improvement of LASER3 encoder for Wolof with a score of an xsim error rate of 6.03 (a margin-based similarity score by \citet{artetxe-schwenk-2019-margin}) compared to the original LASER encoder which produced a score of 70.65.